 How does Nigerian food make you fat?

 Nigerian food still does contain healthy ingredients but most times, these healthy stuff are outweighed by the fat-inducing ingredients.
-How Nigerian food make you fat all boils down to some issues bearing on our lifestyle, eating habits, health habits etc.
+How Nigerian food make you fat all boils down to some issues bearing on our lifestyle, eating habits, health habits etc. If you are overweight due to your diet then you can replace the fatty food with a healthier alternative and take an l phenylalanine weight loss supplement to help you get to a healthier weight.

 I came across an article that listed some habits that can make you get fat, some of which are: (1) Eating with large plates (2) Sleeping too much or too little (3) Taking fizzy drinks, including the diet options (4) Eating too quickly (5) Eating too late (6) Not drinking enough water.
 So, following and adding to this;